knpuniversity/javascript/knpu/ep4-reactjs/collection.md

 If you're not familiar with the `map` function, that's ok: it's much less common in PHP.
-Basically, it loops over each element in `repLogs`, calls our function, and then, whatever our function returns, is added to the `repLogElements` array.
+Basically, it loops over each element in `repLogs`, calls our function, and then, whatever our function returns, is added to the `repLogElement` array.
-So, ultimately, `repLogElements` will be an array of `<tr>` React element objects.
+So, ultimately, `repLogElement` will be an array of `<tr>` React element objects.

 Add the next `<td>`.
 Let's see... ah, this column is "How Many".
 Fill in the second column with `{repLog.reps}`, then another `<td>` with `{repLog.totalWeightLifted}`